tehsenaus/latte-js/README.md

 ## Changes

+### 0.4.0
+Changed iterators & generators to reflect latest ES6 spec (no more StopIteration).
+Added benchmarks (just for generators, initially).
+Optimised generators for tail call emulation use case - performance is comparable to trampoline.

 ### 0.3.5
 Allow monad binds in for loops.
 Allow monad binds in test/update expressions in all supported control structures.